hkuwahara/omega/README.md

 Detailed descriptions of this method can be found in the manuscript.

-The scripts assumes a linux-based machine as a runtime environment.
-And to run the scripts, the following tools are required: samtools, bedtools, and R.
+The scripts assume a linux-based machine as a runtime environment.
+And to run these, the following tools are required: samtools, bedtools, and R.